agreaves-ms/OSMO/docs/deployment_guide/appendix/deploy_minimal.rst

 This guide provides instructions for deploying OSMO in a minimal configuration suitable for testing, development, and evaluation purposes.
 This setup of OSMO creates the service and backend operator in the same kubernetes cluster, is suitable for single-tenant, has no authentication, and is designed for quick setup and experimentation.

 .. warning::
-   Minimal deployment is **not** recommended for production use as it lacks authentication and security features.
+   Minimal deployment is **not** recommended for production use as it lacks authentication and has limited features.

 Overview
 ========